Generating Random Networks Without Short Cycles: Analysis of and Proof of Theorem

 The aim of this section is to prove Theorem \ref{thm:main}.
-The most challenging part of the proof is to show that $\P_S(G)$, probability of generating a graph $G$ by Algorithm $\mrm{S}$, is not less than $\P_U(G)$, the uniform probability, for almost all graphs $G$ in $\gens_{n,m,k}$.
-In fact, the two parts of the proof of Theorem \ref{thm:main} are given below.
-There is also a brief analysis of the running time of the algorithm which is discussed in Subsection \ref{sec:run-time}.

-\paragraph{Lower bound for $\P_S$.} The probability of generating a typical graph in $\gens_{n,m,k}$ is at least a constant fraction of the uniform probability.
-More precisely we will show that for all but $o(|\gens_{n,m,k}|)$ graphs $G\in\gens_{n,m,k}$:~ $ \P_S(G)\geq (1-o(1))\P_U(G)$ where the term $o(1)$ goes to zero quickly as $n$ goes to infinity.
-Proof of the lower bound covers almost all of this section and as we can see in the next paragraph the main theorem follows easily from it.
+The core of the proof is to show that $\P_{\alg}(G)$, probability of generating a graph $G$ by $\algname$, is asymptotically larger than $\P_{\unif}(G)$, the uniform probability over $\gens_{n,m,k}$.
+After this result is stated in Lemma \ref{lem:mainlowerbound}, it is used to prove Theorem \ref{thm:main}.
+The rest of the section is divided to four subsections.
+In particular, \S \ref{ssec:lbound-4-PX.} describes the main steps for proving Lemma \ref{lem:mainlowerbound} which rely on auxiliary Lemmas \ref{lem:numGraphs} and \ref{lem:S1-S2-S3-lbd}.
+These auxiliary lemmas are stated in \S \ref{ssec:lbound-4-PX.} and proved in \S \ref{sec:pf-lem-numGraphs} and \S \ref{sec:pf-lem-Si-lbd} respectively.
+Throughout this section we will introduce a large number of new notations.
+For convenience, we have repeated all notations with their definition in Table \ref{tab:notations} of Appendix \ref{app:notations}.